sombriks/my-cpp-handbook/README.md

 Each exercise tries to cope some core aspect of the language, but focused on how to solve problemas using it.

-Complexity will grow each exercise, and the background history as well.
-It's the same formula from [my golang handbook][my-golang-handbook]
+Complexity will grow with each exercise, and the background history as well.
+It's the same formula from [my golang handbook][my-golang-handbook].

 Think about C++ is to think about the computer history itself.
-The language predates the internet and born to ease the task of writing core things, like operational systems and network stacks.
-There is one standard, yet many idioms, many libraries, many compilers.
+The language predates the internet and was born to ease the task of writing core things, like operating systems and network stacks.
+There is one standard, yet there are many idioms, many libraries, many compilers.

 The language is still evolving.
 And yet it still holds great retrocompatibility with [C][c] language.
+This is both the blessing and the curse of C++.

 ## Base agenda